• Skip to primary navigation

 Slice of maple pecan pie with dollop of whipped cream on plate.

 There are a lot of great dessert recipes out there, but pie is one of the best!
-I can't get enough of this Lemon Raspberry Pie, and this Chocolate Peanut Butter Pie is amazing.
+I can't get enough of this Lemon Raspberry Pie, this rich French Silk Pie Recipe, this Coconut Cream Pie is dreamy, and this Chocolate Peanut Butter Pie is amazing.
 But today's maple pecan pie recipe has a special place on my baking list, because it truly is the best pecan pie!

 Traditional pecan pie is often disappointing… it is so sweet that I can’t eat more than a few bites, plus the filling often has a slightly curdled texture that is definitely not my favorite.
 And, although whole pecans make a pie look beautiful, they cause major cracking when you slice… so you end up with a less-than-appealing pile of brown mush on your plate. 😬